apache/trafficcontrol/docs/source/api/v12/user.rst

 **POST/api/1.2/user/current/jobs**

 Invalidating content on the CDN is sometimes necessary when the origin was mis-configured and something is cached in the CDN that needs to be removed.
 Given the size of a typical Traffic Control CDN and the amount of content that can be cached in it, removing the content from all the caches may take a long time.
-To speed up content invalidation, Traffic Ops will not try to remove the content from the caches, but it makes the content inaccessible using the *regex_revalidate* ATS plugin.
+To speed up content invalidation, Traffic Ops will not try to remove the content from the caches, but it makes the content inaccessible using the *regex_revalidate* ATS plugin (https://docs.trafficserver.apache.org/en/latest/admin-guide/plugins/regex_revalidate.en.html).
 This forces a *revalidation* of the content, rather than a new get.

 ..
 Note:: This method forces a HTTP *revalidation* of the content, and not a new *GET* - the origin needs to support revalidation according to the HTTP/1.2 specification, and send a ``200 OK`` or ``304 Not Modified`` as applicable.